GonzaloAllenPerez444/cse15l-lab-reports/Lab7.md

 ---

 This is a whole number of commands all bunched together.
 We use single quotes to show that there’s multiple commands, then each subsequent command is followed by a semicolon.
 In order:
-...First we ssh into ieng6.
+* First we ssh into ieng6.
 Since we downloaded our public ssh key onto the server, we don’t need to type in our username and password.
-...Next we rm the lab7 directory if there’s already a copy of it.
+* Next we rm the lab7 directory if there’s already a copy of it.
-...Clone a copy of the github repository
+*Clone a copy of the github repository
-...Cd into the directory and compile and run the JUNIT tests
+* Cd into the directory and compile and run the JUNIT tests